daydemir/academic-md/README.md

   - `<yourfile>/<yourfile>.epub`

 - The `--csl` argument is **optional**.
 If you do not specify it, Pandoc will use its default citation style (author-year or numeric, depending on your bibliography file and Pandoc version).
 To use a specific style (like Nature), pass `--csl=templates/nature.csl`.

 ---

+## Why Use This in VS Code (and with AI Assistance)?

+- **Markdown-first, LaTeX-quality:** Write your thesis in Markdown for speed and simplicity, but export to a fully compliant MIT thesis PDF.
+- **AI-Assisted Writing:** VS Code (with extensions like GitHub Copilot, Codeium, or other AI tools) can help you:
+  - Generate and refactor Markdown or YAML frontmatter.
+  - Write and correct LaTeX math, tables, or code blocks with AI suggestions.
+  - Auto-complete citations and bibliography entries.
+  - Quickly reformat, summarize, or expand sections using AI chat.
+- **Seamless Export:** No need to manually edit `.tex` files—just update your Markdown and YAML, then export.
+- **Great for Collaboration:** Markdown is easy to diff, review, and edit with teammates or advisors.

+> **Tip:** If you want to use AI to help write LaTeX directly, you can open `.tex` files in VS Code and use AI tools there as well.
+This workflow is especially useful for combining Markdown-first writing with LaTeX's power, and for leveraging AI to speed up academic writing.

+---